 Any time the information provided in the designation notice changes, the Superintendent or designee shall, within five business days, provide the employee with written notice referencing the prior notice and describing any changes to the notice.
 (29 CFR 825.300)

 Records

-The Superintendent or designee shall maintain records pertaining to an individual employee's use of FMLA or CFRA leave or PDL in accordance with law.
+The Superintendent or designee shall maintain records pertaining to an individual employee's use of family care and medical leave in accordance with law.
 (Government Code 12946; 29 USC 2616; 42 USC 2000ff-1; 29 CFR 825.500)